WB-n-sys/secos-projsub/README.md

 # Cloning the repository
 git clone https://github.com/WB-n-sys/secos-projsub.git

-# Building the docker image

-You can use the following command to build and run the docker image
+# Building the docker image.
+You can use the following command to build the docker image.

-docker build -t secos-projsub .
+  # docker build -t secos-projsub .

 Following this, run the docker image.
 When running the image, update the host port number 80.